Recovering Structured Data From Superimposed Non-Linear Measurements: Introduction

 We have already pointed out in the introductory part that, in order to model many real-world applications (e.g., wireless sensor networks), it is substantial to take account of both \emph{distributed observation schemes} and \emph{non-linear distortions} at the same time.
 However, most recent approaches from the literature do only focus on either one of these two problems.

-The setting of single-index models \eqref{eq:intro:singleindex}\footnote{This is equivalent to \eqref{eq:intro:measurements} with $M = 1$.}---as natural extension of classical linear compressed sensing---has gained increasing attention within the past years.
-One branch of the recent works has focused on the situation where the non-linearity is known in advance, so that its specific structure can be directly exploited; see \cite{yang2015sparse,mei2016landscape} and the references therein.
+The setting of single-index models \eqref{eq:intro:singleindex}\footnote{This is equivalent to \eqref{eq:intro:measurements} with $M = 1$.} --- as natural extension of classical linear compressed sensing --- has gained increasing attention within the past years.
+One branch of the recent literature has focused on the situation where the non-linearity is known in advance, so that its specific structure can be directly exploited, e.g., see \cite{yang2015sparse,mei2016landscape} and the references therein.
 Our problem setup unfortunately forbids such an assumption, implying that we have to treat any non-linear perturbation as an additional source of uncertainty.
-Therefore, we shall follow a different line of research in which the estimator does not rely on knowledge of $\fobs$; see \cite{plan2014highdim,plan2015lasso,thrampoulidis2015lasso,genzel2016estimation,goldstein2016structured,oymak2016fast}.
+Therefore, this work is more closely related to a different line of research in which the estimator does not rely on knowledge of $\fobs$; see \cite{plan2014highdim,plan2015lasso,thrampoulidis2015lasso,genzel2016estimation,goldstein2016structured,oymak2016fast}.
+The proofs of our main results are in fact based on different tools from empirical process theory, which particularly allows us to overcome several shortcomings of these findings, such as the limitation to Gaussian measurement vectors; see Remark~\ref{rmk:app:abstractrecovery:techniques} for a more detailed discussion.

-On the other hand, the superimposed model of \eqref{eq:intro:measurements} generalizes the linear case in which the non-linearities $\fobs_j$ just correspond to rescaling:
+Regarding distributed acquisition, the superimposed model of \eqref{eq:intro:measurements} generalizes the linear case in which the non-linearities $\fobs_j$ just correspond to rescaling: